 Overage Cost Percentage: The ratio of the Overage Cost to the total cost of System Upgrade Facilities identified in the Annual Transmission Reliability Assessment.

-Project Cost Allocation: The dollar figure estimate for a Developer’s share of the cost of the System Upgrade Facilities required for the reliable interconnection of its project to the transmission system and/or the share of the cost of the System Deliverability Upgrades required for the Developer’s project to meet the NYISO Deliverability Interconnection Standard..
+Project Cost Allocation: The dollar figure estimate for a Developer’s share of the cost of the System Upgrade Facilities required for the reliable interconnection of its project to the New York State Transmission System or to the Distribution System and/or the share of the cost of the System Deliverability Upgrades required for the Developer’s project to meet the NYISO Deliverability Interconnection Standard.

 Revised Project Cost Allocation: The revised dollar figure cost estimate and related information provided by the NYISO to a Developer following receipt by the NYISO of a Non-Acceptance Notice, or upon the occurrence of a Security Posting Default by another member of the respective Class Year.